-AGL is delivering two large-scale solar photovoltaic (PV) power plants with a total capacity of 155 MW (AC) at Nyngan (102 MW) and Broken Hill (53 MW) in regional New South Wales.
-To support AGL’s delivery of the projects, the Australian Renewable Energy Agency (ARENA) has provided $166.7 million and the NSW Government has provided $64.9 million.
+In conjunction with the Australian Renewable Energy Agency (ARENA) and the NSW Government, AGL delivered two large-scale solar photovoltaic (PV) power plants with a total capacity of 155 MW (AC) at Nyngan (102 MW) and Broken Hill (53 MW) in regional New South Wales.
+ARENA provided $166.7 million in funding and the NSW Government provided $64.9 million.

-On an annual basis, the projects at Nyngan and Broken Hill will produce approximately 360,000 megawatt hours of electricity, which will be sufficient to meet the needs of over 50,000 average NSW homes.
+On an annual basis, the Nyngan Solar Plant will produce enough electricity to meet the needs of approximately 40,000 average Australian homes.

-The Nyngan Solar Plant site is located on an agricultural property approximately 10 kilometres west of the Nyngan township.
-The solar plant will occupy approximately 250 hectares of land to the north of the Barrier Highway and approximately 3 km south of the Nyngan – Cobar 132kV line.
+The Nyngan Solar Plant is located on an agricultural property approximately 10 kilometres west of the Nyngan township.
+The solar plant occupies approximately 250 hectares of land to the north of the Barrier Highway.

 Nyngan receives strong and consistent solar radiation, making it an ideal location for a solar power plant.
-The project site is well located between the regional centre of Dubbo to the east, and a number of mining loads at Cobar to the west, meaning there is significant need for electrical power in the region.
+The site is well-located between the regional centre of Dubbo to the east, and a number of mining loads at Cobar to the west, meaning there is significant need for electrical power in the region.
 The existing Nyngan - Cobar 132kV transmission line is located just south of the site, allowing for relatively efficient connection into the electrical grid.
-The project site is flat, rural land with a good buffer from area from the Nyngan township and nearby residents.
+The project site is flat, rural land with a good buffer from Nyngan and nearby residents.

-AGL will develop, own, and manage the project.
-First Solar will provide AGL with engineering, procurement and construction (EPC) services and will also maintain the plant for five years after commercial operation starts.
+AGL were responsible for the development and management of the project.
+First Solar provided AGL with engineering, procurement and construction (EPC) services and will also maintain the plant for five years after commercial operation starts.
 The electricity produced by the project will be sold under a power purchase agreement to AGL Hydro Partnership, a wholly owned subsidiary of AGL.

-Construction of the plant started in January 2014 and is expected to be completed by the end of June 2015.
+Construction of the plant started in January 2014 and was completed in mid-2015.

 First Solar's advanced cadmium telluride (CdTe) thin film photovoltaic (PV) modules will be used to convert sunlight into electricity which will be fed into the electrical grid.
 This process generates electricity with no air emissions, no waste production and no water use, and has one of the smallest carbon footprints of any current PV technology.
 Over 7,000 MW of First Solar PV modules have been installed worldwide, including at many of the world’s largest solar PV plants.